 Dust and sand drift is a common issue during warmer months and with stronger winds.
 The increase in development throughout the City has also contributed to dust issues.
-Developers are required to submit Dust Management Plans to demonstrate how dust will be managed.
+The City’s Environment, Animals and Nuisance Local Laws 2002 governs the practices of owners and occupiers of land, to ensure sand or dust escapes does not cause a nuisance.
+As this mainly occurs during development of land, developers are required to submit a Dust Management Plan to demonstrate how dust will be managed during the development.

 Odours and fumes can be caused by various industrial, commercial or residential activities.
 Under the City’s Local Laws it is the responsibility of the owner or occupier of the land or premises to prevent the escape of smoke, fumes, odours and dust.
 Escape of smoke, fumes, odours or dust from a property must not be of such a quantity or nature as to cause a nuisance to any person.